-They are a cooking staple in dozens of countries and are one of the most popular foods found in vegetarian dishes.
+They are a cooking staple in dozens of countries and are one of the most popular foods found in vegetarian keto dishes.

 In many diets, bean consumption would be encouraged for their protein and fiber density…

-But are they keto-friendly?
+But are they really all that keto-friendly?

 Let’s find out!

-First, we need to examine exactly what beans are, the different types of beans, and what their nutritional value really is.
+First, we need to examine what beans are, the different types of beans, and what their nutritional value really is.

-In order to make a conclusive statement or dietary recommendation, we’ll need to know the following:
+To make a conclusive statement or dietary recommendation, we’ll need to know the following:

-- nutritional information of beans
+- Nutritional information of beans

-- what type of bean you are interested in incorporating into your daily plan
+- What type of bean you are interested in incorporating into your daily plan

-An Introduction To Beans
+An Introduction to Beans